 Program learning outcomes identify what a student will learn or be able to do upon completion of their program.
 This program has the following program outcomes:

-- Create new dramatic works reflecting advanced knowledge of the dramatic writer's art & craft with each new work.
+- Students will create new dramatic works reflecting advanced knowledge of the dramatic writer's art and craft with each new work

-- Critique dramatic works, employing knowledge of the history, theory and dramaturgy of the art form.
+- The MFA writer will be able to critique dramatic works, employing knowledge of the history, theory and dramaturgy of the art form.

-- Teach in dramatic writing and in other related areas in dramatic analysis, storytelling, or theater history.
+- The MFA student in dramatic writing will be able to teach in dramatic writing and in other related areas in dramatic analysis, storytelling or theater history.

 Professionals with an Master of Fine Arts in dramatic writing regularly have their work produced at festivals, staged readings and theatres across the country.
 They have obtained highly competitive artist residencies and awards for their work.
 Some have had their plays published.

 - readings and full productions of work at theatre conferences and festivals

 - teaching in a variety of contexts from adjunct, visiting faculty, and tenure-track professors

 - working at an established arts organization in a variety of roles

 - work produced and staged professionally at established theatres and venues